jennahgosciak/adaptive_conjoint/data/README.md

 - `immigrants_max_...csv`: These files correspond to the max validation phase
 - `immigrants_min_...csv`: These files correspond to the min validation phase

+The data for each of these three phases are also backed up in separate volumes in AWS.

 # Phase-level Data

 In each phase of the study, the following seven tables were collected: